antonioguj/bronchinet/README.md

     │   │
     │   ├── scripts_evalresults <- Scripts to evaluate results from models
     │   ├── scripts_experiments <- Scripts to train and test models
-    │   ├── scripts_launch      <- Scripts with pipelines and PBS scripts to run in clusters │   ├── scripts_preparedata <- Scripts to prepare data to train models
+    │   ├── scripts_preparedata <- Scripts to prepare data to train models
     │   └── scripts_util        <- Scripts for various utilities
     │